Buffalo Mesothelioma Lawyer

 Dupont Yerkes Plant

 For more than 100 years, the DuPont Corporation employed many workers in and around Buffalo.
-The DuPont Yerkes Plant, which first opened in the 1920s, initially made rayon materials for tires.
+The DuPont Yerkes Plant, which opened in the 1920s, initially made rayon materials for tires.

 DuPont then began manufacturing cellophane, followed by Tedlar, a weather-resistant vinyl chloride film, and Corian.